TPTPWDotACoEMW/globin/README.txt

     Globin supports several command-line arguments:
     - "python3 globin.py list <names|paths|all>" displays the list of installed addins;
     - "python3 globin.py add <filename>" adds a new addin to the "addins" folder;
-    - "python3 globin.py run" is the default behavior, described above;
+    - "python3 globin.py run" installs all addins and launches World of Goo;
     - "python3 globin.py build" installs all addins without launching World Of Goo;
     - "python3 globin.py help" displays the info message.
+This is also the default behavior.

     Repeatedly using Globin will cause files with text appended to them (generally files in one or more "merge" folders) to build up with lots of text referencing the same object or objects.